 His work is featured in the recent National Geographic book The Old West and has appeared in or graced the covers of such publications as American Psychologist, Architectural Digest, Art of the West, Cowboys & Indians, Elle Decor, International Artist, Southwest Art, Western Art & Architecture, Western Art Collector, and Wildlife Art.
 The book Kim Wiggins: Artist of the Modern West, was recently released in conjunction with his solo show at Manitou Galleries in Santa Fe, New Mexico.

 Wiggins resides in New Mexico with his wife, Maria.

 Kim Wiggins is represented by Manitou Galleries, Santa Fe, New Mexico.
-Giclée reproductions of his unique work are available through Greenwich Workshop dealers.
+Special events with Maxwell Alexander Gallery, Los Angeles, California.

 Back to Artists and Artwork